Ecological Democratic Party: Ideology

-The attitudes towards the abortion issue are particularly noteworthy: unsurprisingly, the differences between the members of the ÖDP and the Greens are greatest here - the former reject liberalisation to the same extent as the latter support it - but a third of CDU and CSU members are also in favour of less strict regulation of this issue, which also reveals clear differences with the ÖDP. [...]
-In terms of their denominational structure and church affiliation, the ÖDP is similar to the members of the CDU/CSU party, but draw different conclusions from their Christian orientation and consistently and to a large extent consensually represent the concept of comprehensive protection of life: these core points of the party programme therefore reflect the political convictions of the members very well and are able to act as a bracket for the ‘Christian Greens’.
+The attitudes towards the abortion issue are particularly noteworthy: unsurprisingly, the differences between the members of the ÖDP and the Greens are greatest here - the former reject liberalisation to the same extent as the latter support it - but a third of CDU and CSU members are also in favour of less strict regulation of this issue, which also reveals clear differences with the ÖDP. […] In terms of their denominational structure and church affiliation, the ÖDP is similar to the members of the CDU/CSU party, but draw different conclusions from their Christian orientation and consistently and to a large extent consensually represent the concept of comprehensive protection of life: these core points of the party program therefore reflect the political convictions of the members very well and are able to act as a bracket for the ‘Christian Greens’.

 The party is said to follow Christian values, and the German political scientist Oliver Geden described the party as "left-Catholic".
 It is also said to be morally conservative.
 Following the Catholic social teaching, a central principle of the party's program is "respect for life", which is considered "sacred in all its forms".
 This results in demands for the protection of nature and the environment and a fundamental scepticism towards "artificial" interventions in nature.
 In this, the party includes abortion, euthanasia and medical interventions to prolong life.
 To this end, the party opposes abortion, euthanasia and the death penalty.

 The party's focus in environmentalism, which is often combined with moral conservatism - for example, its 2009 "for real non-smoking protection" campaign that attracted national attention condemned smoking on both environmental and moral grounds.
 The party proposes more restrictions and harsher persecution of violence and pornography in the media.
+It spoke for abolishing the gender quota in Germany.

 Economically, the party is left-wing and committed to degrowth.
 It focuses on sustainable economics, and calls for Germany to have 100% of its energy from renewable sources, a comprehensive "mobility transition" that would reduce car traffic by at least 50%, a publicly-owned national water supply, and an introduction of universal basic income for parents to cover the material costs of children.
-The ÖDP also calls for the immediate shutdown of nuclear power plants, appropriate housing of animals in agriculture, efforts to reduce meat consumption and the ecological restructuring of agriculture.
+It also proposes appropriate housing of animals in agriculture, efforts to reduce meat consumption, ecological restructuring of agriculture, and an immediate shutdown of nuclear power plants.
+It supports increasing the minimum wage, a 35-hour work week, capping rental prices, raising the top tax rate, "rail before road" public projects, and allocation of property tax to tenants.
+It spoke against restricting the right to strike, and opposes public debt brakes and removal of tariffs.